EmanueleLenzi92/Create_Narratives/README.md

    A `mappingtable.csv` file defines how dataset columns are converted into narrative events.

 2. **TXT file**
-   A plain-text narrative that is automatically divided into paragraphs using a local LLM (using Ollama (https://ollama.com/)).
+   A plain-text narrative that is automatically divided into paragraphs using a local LLM (using Ollama (https://ollama.com/).
+Ollama is required).

 ## Output